AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/removing-staging-update-deletes-related-entity.md

 ---
-description: This article provides a patch for the known Adobe Commerce 2.2.3 issue related to the entity (category, CMS page, etc.) itself being removed when the related schedule update is deleted.
+title: Removing staging update deletes related entity
 labels: 2.2.3,Magento Commerce,known issues,patch,staging update,troubleshooting,Adobe Commerce
-title: Removing staging update deletes related entity
 ---

-# Removing staging update deletes related entity

 This article provides a patch for the known Adobe Commerce 2.2.3 issue related to the entity (category, CMS page, etc.) itself being removed when the related schedule update is deleted.

->[!NOTE]
+>![info]
 >
 >The issue was fixed in Adobe Commerce 2.2.6.